Self-Care: 12 Ways to Take Better Care of Yourself

 Exhausted, uninspired, or unwell?
 Read these self-care tips to take care of you.

 Posted December 28, 2018 | Reviewed by Lybi Ma

 Why Self-Care Matters

 It’s so important to make sure you take good care of your body, mind, and soul every day, not just when you get sick.
-Learning how to eat right, reduce stress, exercise regularly, and take a time-out when you need it are touchstones of self-care and can help you anti-stress, stay healthy, and be resilient.
+Learning how to eat right, reduce stress , exercise regularly, and take a time-out when you need it are touchstones of self-care and can help you stay healthy, happy, and resilient .